radioactiveAHM/DnsSafeguard/README.md

 The configuration file is structured in JSON format and includes the following settings:

+- `Log`:
+  - `level`: Specifies the logging verbosity.
+Available options: `off`, `error`, `warn`, `info`, `debug`, `trace`.
+  - `file`: Path to the log output file.
+Set to null to disable file logging and enable console output instead.
+Logging to both file and console simultaneously is not supported.
+You must choose one.
 - `Protocol`: Specifies the protocol used for DNS queries.
   - `h1`: Single HTTP/1.1 Connection.
   - `h1_multi`: Multiple HTTP/1.1 Connection.